Christopher Orr

 As I was setting up one such email on Customer.io, I had a thought… 🤔

-When contacting our community members, we should include the appropriate Earth emoji for where they live!
-Just like I’ve personalised this one for where you are: 🌎
+When contacting our global community members, we should include the appropriate Earth emoji for where they live!
+Like I’ve personalised this one for where you are: 🌎

 {% capture emoji %}